Z5T1/culfs/week01/week01.md

 Setting out to build our own Linux systems from scratch.
 Ultimately, each person will end up creating his own unique version of Cucumber Linux.

+Here's a rough outline:

+1. We'll start out by having everyone install the binary version of Cucumber Linux 1.1.
+This will serve as our host system for building Cucumber Linux from Scratch.
+2. Next, we'll take an in depth look at how to build software from source, in order to make sure everyone is on the same page before we dive into compiling an entire operating system.
+3. Then, we each build Cucumber Linux from Scratch.
+This process will basically follow the process in the Linux from Scratch book; we will start out with just the source code and compile an entire binary system from that.
+4. After this we can start to get into more advanced topics like fixing security vulnerabilities, security hardening, customizing your system, adding your own packages or anything else that the group's interested in.

 ## Who am I?

 I'm Scott Court, BDFL @ Cucumber Linux.
 I'm a Junior CSEC major at RIT who